 There is also a time limit on a case.
 This is the statute of limitations and controls when someone can file a case in court.
 Florida Statute 95.11 states that all claims alleging negligence must start no more than two years from the date of injury.
 Insurance companies are aware of this rule and may refuse to discuss cases that violate the statute of limitations.
 Consult with a Port St. Lucie car accident lawyer to learn more about when to file a claim.

 Getting into a car accident can be frightening.
 People may suffer serious injuries requiring months of medical treatment.
 All the while, they may be losing money due to not being able to work.
 They may also have a defendant’s insurance company pressuring them into signing a statement or settlement.

-Port St. Lucie car accident lawyers could work to protect your rights.
-A lawyer could deal with the insurance company so that you can focus on putting your life back together.
-Contact a compassionate attorney in St. Lucie County today for a free consultation to learn how they could help.
+Our Port St. Lucie car accident lawyers could work to protect your rights.
+A lawyer from Kogan & DiSalvo could deal with the insurance company so that you can focus on putting your life back together.
+Contact our office today for a free consultation to learn how we could help.